Dale County, Alabama: History

 The area now known as Dale County was originally inhabited by members of the Creek Indian nation, who occupied all of southeastern Alabama during this period.
 Between the years of 1764 and 1783 this region fell under the jurisdiction of the colony of British West Florida.
 The county, together with the surrounding area, was ceded to the United States in the 1814 Treaty of Fort Jackson, ending the Creek Indian Wars.
 A blockhouse had been constructed during the conflict on the northwestern side of the Choctawhatchee River, and the first non-Indian residents of Dale County would be veterans who began to settle in the area around 1820.

 Dale County was established on December 22, 1824.
 It originally included the whole of what is now Coffee County and Geneva County, together with the "panhandle" portion of Houston County.
 The original county seat was located at Dale's Court House (now the town of Daleville), but when Coffee County split from Dale in 1841, the seat was moved to Newton.
 Here it remained until 1870 when, following a courthouse fire in 1869 and the formation of Geneva County (which took the southern third of Dale County), the county seat was moved to the town of Ozark, where it remains.
 In 1903 a small portion of the southeast part of Dale county was joined to the newly formed Houston County.

 Portions of the 15th Regiment of Alabama Infantry, which served with great distinction throughout the U.S. Civil War, were recruited in Dale County, with all of Co.
 "E" and part of Co.
 "H" being composed of Dale County residents.
 This unit is most famous for being the regiment that confronted the 20th Maine on the Little Round Top during the Battle of Gettysburg on July 2, 1863.
 Despite several ferocious assaults, the 15th was ultimately unable to dislodge the Union troops, and was ultimately forced to retreat after a desperate bayonet charge led by the 20th Maine's commander, Col. Joshua L. Chamberlain.
 This assault was vividly recreated in Ronald F. Maxwell's 1993 film Gettysburg.
 The 15th would continue to serve until the final capitulation of Lee's army at Appomattox Court House in 1865.

 Another regiment recruited largely from Dale County was the 33rd Alabama; Companies B, G and I were recruited in the county, with Co.
 G coming from Daleville; Co.
-B from Newton, Skipperville, Clopton, Echo and Barnes Cross Roads; and Co.
+B from Newton, Skipperville, Clopton, Echo and Barnes Cross Roads; and o.
 I from Newton, Haw Ridge, Rocky Head, Westville and Ozark.
 This regiment fought with great distinction in the Army of Tennessee, mostly under famed General Patrick Cleburne, once winning the Thanks of the Confederate Congress for its action at Ringgold Gap.
 The regiment was largely annihilated during the battles of Perryville and Franklin, but a few men survived and returned to Dale County after the war.